 #1.
 Application submitted.
-Amazon has received your application but has not looked through it yet.
+In this Amazon application status, Amazon has received your application but has not looked through it yet.

 #3.
-No long under consideration.
+No longer under consideration.
 This means exactly what it means.

 Unqualified candidates won’t be contacted and have the line “no longer under consideration”, and the application gets archived.
 This means that the hiring team did not deem you fit to go through the next round.
 If you get the dreaded “no longer under consideration” line but have relevant experience, it may be time to revise your resume.